beaurancourt/sim-5e/docs/index.md

 ### That's all very abstract, math guy.
 Do you have an actual example?

 Say that you're a 5th level party of: a duelist fighter, a vengence paladin, a light cleric, and a wild magic sorcerer.
-You are the cleric, and you come across [three orogs](http://i.imgur.com/rHvLroX.png).
+You are the cleric, and you come across [three orogs](http://i.imgur.com/rHvLroX.png) (a medium-difficulty enounter).
 Your party is spent, or unwilling to use any more spell slots / abilities.
 You guys are, however, currently at full HP.
 You have a level-1 spell slot, and a level-2 spell slot remaining.
 You have both bless and cure wounds prepared.
 Say (additionally) that the enemies attack randomly, and that gaining a tactical battlefield advantage isn't possible.